AdmiringWorm/docs/input/en-us/licensed-extension/intune/convert.md

 ### Prerequisites

-Ensure that the Chocolatey package you want to convert, and it's depedencies, are present in the current directory before running the `convert` command.
+Ensure that the Chocolatey package you want to convert, and it's dependencies, are present in the current directory before running the `convert` command.
 You can do this with `choco download <PACKAGE NAME> --internalize`.

 ### Command Line